-In addition to asking an open-ended question digging into "why" for overall satisfaction or likelihood to recommend, your organization should create a series of rating questions which address key factors which make up the full customer experience.
-You can use a similar 1 to 5 or 0 to 10 scale but instead of asking overall satisfaction, ask about satisfaction with customer service, cost, ordering process, delivery time, quality of the product, etc. Regression analysis can be used to dig deeper on these factors to understand which ones are priorities to fix.
+In addition to asking an open-ended question digging into "why" for overall satisfaction or likelihood to recommend, your organization should create a series of rating questions that address key factors that make up the full customer experience.
+You can use a similar 1 to 5 or 0 to 10 scale but instead of asking overall satisfaction, ask about satisfaction with customer service, cost, ordering process, delivery time, quality of the product, etc. Regression analysis can be used to dig deeper into these factors to understand which ones are priorities to fix.

 Sources of Awareness for Marketing